theostavrides/asteroids/README.md

 ## Description
-Remake of the classic arcade game asteroids using the Phaser3 game engine. https://phaser.io/
+Remake of the arcade game Asteroids using the Phaser3 game engine. https://phaser.io/

 ## Available Commands